systemd/mkosi/mkosi/resources/mkosi.md

 : Override the default sector size that systemd-repart uses when building a disk image.

+`Offline=`, `--offline=`

+: Specifies whether to build disk images using loopback devices.
+Enabled by default.
+When enabled, `systemd-repart` will not use loopback devices to build disk images.
+When disabled, `systemd-repart` will always use loopback devices to build disk images.

+: Note that when using `Offline=no` mkosi cannot run unprivileged and the image build has to be done as the root user outside of any containers and with loopback devices available on the host system.

+: There are currently two known scenarios where `Offline=no` has to be used.
+The first is when using `Subvolumes=` in a repart partition definition file, as subvolumes cannot be created without using loopback devices.
+The second is when creating a system with SELinux and an XFS root partition.
+Because `mkfs.xfs` does not support populating an XFS filesystem with extended attributes, loopback devices have to be used to ensure the SELinux extended attributes end up in the generated XFS filesystem.

 `Overlay=`, `--overlay`

 : When used together with `BaseTrees=`, the output will consist only out of